Towmeykaw/js-clippy/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+##Thanks
+A big thanks to Smore for creating the original clippy.js from which this project has borrowed most of its stuff.
+And of course to the brilliant people who created Clippy.